5T33Z0/OCLP4Hackintosh/Enable_Features/AirportItllwm_Sequoia.md

 Since `Itlwm.kext` injects the WiFi card as LAN adapter into macOS, this has some side-effects.
 For example, the Airport-Utility which lets you connect to WiFi hotspot can no longer be used – a separate app (`Heliport`) has to be used to join WiFi APs.
 Another issue is that FindMyMac also requires WiFi.

-Luckily for us, we can utilize OpenCore Legacy patcher to make use of `AirportItlwm` in Sequoia again!
+Luckily for us, we can utilize OpenCore Legacy patcher to make use of `AirportItlwm` in macOS Sequoia and Tahoe again!

 ## Patching principle

-1. Inject `IOName` of a BRCM 4360 Broadcom card via `DeviceProperties` to trigger "Modern WiFi" patches in OCLP
+1. Block Original `com.apple.iokit.IOSkywalkFamily`
 2. Inject the required kexts for re-enabling legacy WiFi cards
-3. Add `AirportItlwm.kext` for macOS Ventura
+3. Add `AirportItlwm.kext` from macOS Ventura
-3. Apply root patches
+3. Apply root patches with OCLP-Mod
 4. Reboot to macOS Sequoia, voila, `AirportItlwm.kext` is working again

 > [!NOTE]